sicz/Mk/docker-sample-project/README.md

-make secrets            # Create the Simple CA secrets make clean              # Remove all containers and work files make docker-pull        # Pull all images from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry make docker-pull-image  # Pull the project image from the Docker Registry make docker-pull-testimage # Pull the test image from the Docker Registry
+make secrets            # Create the Simple CA secrets make clean              # Remove all containers and work files make docker-pull        # Pull all images from the Docker Registry make docker-pull-baseimage    # Pull the base image from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry make docker-pull-image  # Pull the project image from the Docker Registry make docker-pull-testimage # Pull the test image from the Docker Registry